visitors

 Tynedale Agricultural Society was resurrected out of the Tyneside Agricultural Society, which began in the early 1800’s.
 Tynedale Agricultural Society began in 1982 on the same site as the previous show had been since 1948, Tynedale Park at Corbridge.

 Yes we have over 25 catering vehicles selling a wide range to suit all.
-We also have a fantastic Street Food Area next to the vintage tractor area, any Information point can direct you there.
+All Food areas are indicated on the map and in the show guide.
+Information point can direct you there.

 The Northumberland County Show always welcomes well behaved dogs – do keep them on a lead please.